-The Enterprise Systems Center (ESC) has been a national center of excellence in systems engineering and leadership development through experiential learning for the past 40 years.
-Since its inception, the ESC has completed more than 1,125 research and development projects with over 450 industry partners, and has had over 4,125 undergraduate and graduate student researchers from the engineering, business and arts/science colleges.
-Participation in diverse teams achieving high return on investment deliverables provide students with experiences that positively impact their career preparation.
-ESC engages students with professors, experienced mentors and industry partners, working in interdisciplinary teams, to help companies use technology tools to grow and compete in a global marketplace.
+The Enterprise Systems Center (ESC) has been a national center of excellence in systems engineering and leadership through experiential learning for the past 40 years.
+Since its inception, the ESC has completed more than 1,125 research and development projects with over 450 industry partners, and has had over 4,125 undergraduate and graduate student researchers.
+Participation in diverse teams achieving real world deliverables provides students with experiences that positively impact their career preparation.
+The ESC engages students in interdisciplinary teams with professors, experienced mentors and industry partners, to help companies grow and compete in a global marketplace.

 In 1973, Dr. Emory Zimmers received a computer graphics terminal from Bell Labs.
-This grant, along with several mini-computer systems from Western Electric’s Allentown Works marked the birth of the precursor to today’s Enterprise Systems Center.
-In those days it was known as the Computer-Aided Manufacturing (CAM) Laboratory.
-These early efforts established the ESC at the forefront of computer and systems technology and began a tradition of industry-driven technological leadership.
-In the next stage of growth funding from the National Science Foundation and a major partnership agreement with IBM spurred the creation of the Computer-Integrated Manufacturing Laboratory (CIM Lab) in 1985.
-This was concurrent with the IE department’s move to the Harold S. Mohler Laboratory and an expansion of facilities for student instruction, research and projects with industry.
+This grant, along with several mini-computer systems from Western Electric’s Allentown Works marked the birth of the Computer-Aided Manufacturing (CAM) Laboratory.
+Funding from the National Science Foundation and a major partnership agreement with IBM spurred the creation of the Computer-Integrated Manufacturing Laboratory (CIM Lab) in 1985, concurrent with the IE department’s move to the Harold S. Mohler Laboratory.
 CIM enabled an entire production process to be controlled by computer.
-This was ground breaking technology, maintained with ongoing support by IBM.
-The mainframes and peripherals in those years filled one-third of the CIM Lab’s second floor location.
+Despite being ground-breaking technology at the time, the mainframes and peripherals filled one-third of the Mohler Lab’s second floor.

-Since 1995, the ESC has leveraged its industry relationships and experiential learning success, adding new synergistic centers and programs.
 The PA Department of Community and Economic Development (DCED) funded the Pennsylvania Agile Manufacturing Program through the ESC in 1995.
 The goal was to improve the competitiveness and growth of PA manufacturing companies by implementing agile business practices.
-This program was operated by ESC for over sixteen years.
+This program was operated by the ESC for over sixteen years.

 In 2004, the National Science Foundation invited Lehigh to become a partner in their Industry/University Cooperative Research Centers Program.
 As part of this initiative, Dr. Zimmers was asked to lead the Center for Engineering Logistics and Distribution (CELDi) at Lehigh University, which worked in partnership with the ESC.
 In 2006, Lehigh was invited to be a founding member of the National Coalition for Manufacturing Innovation (NCMI).
 This national coalition was dedicated to sustainable manufacturing practices, which conserve vital and non-renewable natural resources and severely limit negative environmental and health effects.

 In 2008 the Innovation and Leadership Residency (ILR) was established which provides an opportunity for students to engage in the real-life activities of future business leaders as they prepare to present their innovations and plans to Venture Capitalists.
-This is a program that outlines methodology and delivery structure to provide students with a transformational experience that captures the leadership, innovation and technical challenges of entrepreneurship.
-This is accomplished through immersion in the actual process of seeking investment with real entrepreneurs and real investors.
-A secondary benefit is assistance to the participating entrepreneurs.
-This collaboration was inspired by Mike Gausling and includes experienced mentors, energetic entrepreneurs and Lehigh's Enterprise Systems Center.
+This program provides students with a transformational experience that captures the challenges of entrepreneurship through immersion in the actual process of seeking investment with real entrepreneurs and real investors.
+This collaboration was inspired by ESC collaborator Mike Gausling.

-In 2015, a Global Leadership Workshop was developed with extensive input from successful business leaders.
-The objective to provide participants with a structure for exploring and understanding effective leadership theories, principles, and processes.
+In 2015, a Global Leadership Workshop was developed, leveraging extensive input from successful business leaders to provide participants with a structure for exploring and understanding effective leadership theories, principles, and processes.
 Workshop techniques, coupled with executive leader presentations helped attendees effectively apply this knowledge to their personal and professional lives.
-It is our belief that workshop participants will be able to combine the development of leadership skill sets with contemporary management techniques in the process of managing their business or governmental agencies.
-This will set them apart from their counterparts and they should experience a high level of career success.

-In 2017, the Enterprise Systems Center Partnered with the Industrial and Systems Engineering Department to participate in the college-wide KEEN Grant Initiative.
-The KEEN Project focused on ISE 112 (Computer Graphics) and utilized computer resources of the Enterprise Systems Center laboratory as well as working to develop new instructional content.
+In 2017, the Enterprise Systems Center partnered with the ISE Department to participate in the college-wide KEEN Grant Initiative.
+The KEEN Project focused on ISE 112 (Computer Graphics) and utilized computer resources of the ESC laboratory as well as working to develop new instructional content.
 An important goal of this initiative was to understand and be able to apply KEEN’s three “C’s” of Entrepreneurial Mindset (Curiosity, Connections, Creating Value).
-As a part of learning to apply the KEEN C’s, student teams are tasked with developing the design for an improved product of their own choosing using tools.
-They utilized techniques previously mastered in the course with respect to the design process and the utilization of Computer-Aided Design (CAD) software.
-This also serves as the final project in ISE 112, Computer Graphics.
+As a part of learning to apply the KEEN C’s, student teams are tasked with developing an improved product design of their own choosing using tools and techniques previously mastered in the course.

-Also, in 2017, the drive for continuous improvement at ESC continued with the formalizing of the alumni driven ESC Alumni Affinity Group.
-Essentially functioning as an informal structure for many years, the ESC benefits in many ways by ongoing association with alumni.
-As a result of a recently completed ESC Alumni Affinity Group driven, long-range planning effort lead by Keith Krenz ‘79 (with significant alumni and corporate input), the ESC has established the following four key objectives: Refine and enhance ESC organizational structure and core processes; work to fully engage and involve its “alumni” (past students as well as project partners); support objectives of “Path to Prominence”; and broaden ESC’s regional and national recognition.
+Also in 2017 the alumni driven ESC Alumni Affinity Group was founded.
+Functioning as an informal structure for many years, the ESC benefits in many ways by ongoing association with alumni.
+As a result of a recently completed long-range planning effort lead by Keith Krenz ‘79, the ESC has established the following four key objectives: Refine and enhance ESC organizational structure and core processes; work to fully engage and involve its “alumni” (past students as well as project partners); support objectives of “Path to Prominence”; and broaden ESC’s regional and national recognition.

 2018ISE Department EXPO